junchenzhi/Neural-Hidden-CRF/README.md

 It obtains new state-of-the-art results on one crowdsourcing benchmark and three weak-supervision benchmarks, including outperforming the recent advanced model CHMM by 2.80 F1 points and 2.23 F1 points in average generalization and inference performance, respectively.

+In addition, since our learning context is weak supervision without making use of truth labels for learning, we can also refer to such a learning task as ``weak supervision zero-shot sequence labeling learning’’.

 ## 2 Code
 ### 2.1 Environment
 - `conda env create -f wrench_neural_hidden_crf.yaml`